Is Pigeon Poop Toxic? Everything You Need to Know

 In the second phase, cleaning professionals should take measures to prevent and control further health risks to themselves.
 This may include wearing protective gear such as gloves, masks, and goggles to avoid direct contact with the droppings.
 It is also recommended to wet down the droppings to minimize the chances of dust becoming airborne.
 Additionally, bird spikes can be used as a deterrent to prevent pigeons from roosting in the area.

 However, if the infestation is severe, it is advisable to seek professional help to deal with the issue.
-Cleaning professionals may also consider providing training to their colleagues to raise awareness of the potential health hazards posed by bird droppings.
+Cleaning professionals may also consider providing training to their colleagues to raise awareness of the potential health hazards posed by Pigeon droppings.

 Finally, during the review phase of the ‘Assess, Control, and Review’ model, cleaning professionals should examine their procedures and processes to ensure their effectiveness in protecting themselves and their colleagues from the spread of disease.